hjian42/Geo-Twitter2019/README.md

 - `countryName_tokenized.txt`: lower case, filtered out @xxx, emojis, and other text normalizations
 - `countryName_tok_pos.txt`: word_pos format for the text section

+### Model

+To use our model implementation, you should visit the github page [GEODIST-PyTorch](https://github.com/yuxingch/GEODIST-PyTorch).